AltropInc/alt/doc/script/TypeEnum.md

 {
     if (somedays ⊃ day)
     {
-       // do somthing for the day
+       // do something for the day
     }
 }
 ```